CalliopeSystem/win-11-boot-and-upgrade-fix-kit-mod/README.txt

 Diskpart and Apply Image usage instructions:

-After selecting the desired keyboard language press "SHIFT+F10" to open commandprompt and type "menu", press "Y" and next "F" and "Y" again.
+After selecting the desired keyboard language press "SHIFT+F10" to open command prompt and type "menu", press "Y" and next "F" and "Y" again.

 The options for recovery options are removed from the script by @murphy78 (no longer supported on 10/11).